 Covers legal costs and damages arising from neglect, error or omission in providing advice and treatment as an osteopath (and any other additional/adjuvant therapy insurers have agreed to include).
-In essence, injury or financial loss suffered by patient as a result of the treatment and advice.
+In essence, injury or financial loss suffered by the patient as a result of treatment and/or advice.
 Standard extensions include Good Samaritan acts and teaching on behalf of an established college or school.

-Even when a claim or complaint has successfully defended the practice may suffer a loss of business due to reputational damage and it can be a difficult battle to reestablish the trust of the community.
-The iO policy covers costs and fees, up to a limit of £25,000, reasonably incurred in respect of services provided by a Public Relations Consultancy to help rebuild the practice’s reputation, as long as the complaint or claim that led to the issue was successfully defended.
+Even when a claim or complaint is successfully defended, the practice may suffer a loss of business due to reputational damage and it can be a difficult battle to re-establish the trust of the community.
+The iO policy covers costs and fees, up to a limit of £25,000, reasonably incurred in respect of services provided by a public relations consultancy to help rebuild the practice’s reputation, as long as the complaint or claim that led to the issue was successfully defended.

 Libel and slander

-Non malicious libel and slander is a risk that all health practitioners are potentially exposed to, given the sensitive nature of the information on which reports are prepared.
-The policy extends to cover your legal liability if you are accused of libel or slander – indemnity is provided for damages awarded against you and for your legal defence costs and any third party costs awarded against you.
+Non-malicious libel and slander is a risk that all health practitioners are potentially exposed to, given the sensitive nature of the information on which reports are prepared.
+The policy extends to cover legal liability arising from an allegation of libel or slander – damages awarded against you, legal defence costs, and any third-party costs awarded against you.
 The limit is shown on your insurance documents.

 Legal defence costs for any claims under the Medical Malpractice, Public Liability and Products Liability section are in addition to the limit of indemnity and are unlimited.